pavelpavelkiselev/pa3q-archiver/BUILD.md

     frama-c arithmetic.h -wp -wp-rte -wp-timeout 10 -wp-prover alt-ergo -then -report

 <br>From 57 specifications 56 are Completely validated and 1 is Considered valid
 (Stretch LUT monotonicity is taken as an axiom).
 Instead of Alt-Ergo, any other SMT solver can be used (e.g., CVC5 and Z3).
-Integer arithmetic implementation is located at file ./src/arithmetic.h
+The integer arithmetic implementation is located in the file ./src/arithmetic.h

 ## How to use:
 ### To compress: